With your partner, decide which are the best 3 school rules and worst 3 school rules below:

 a summer job

-PDF version for easy printing: School rules modals
+PDF for easy saving and printing: School rules modals